Iggy Azalea videography

 Azalea released "Fancy," featuring Charli XCX, in 2014, its visuals being a remake of the 1995 film Clueless, achieving success worldwide and earning her more mainstream attention, including four 2014 MTV Video Music Awards nominations and an appearance on Saturday Night Live.
 After the album release, the video for "Black Widow," featuring Rita Ora, premiered receiving comparisons to Quentin Tarantino's 2003 film Kill Bill, with actor Michael Madsen also starring in it, and was nominated for Best Video at the 2014 MTV Europe Music Awards.
 Azalea also hosted the revived House of Style series on MTV.com.
 She featured in singles by other artists that year, such as Ariana Grande's "Problem" and Jennifer Lopez's "Booty," appearing in the respective videos.
 A video for "Trouble," featuring Jennifer Hudson, from the re-release of her debut album, Reclassified, was premiered on Vevo as well.
 Azalea co-directed the video of her Britney Spears-collaborative single, "Pretty Girls," in 2015, marking the third time she was officially credited as a director, after her work on "Black Widow" and "Trouble" with Director X. She made her film debut in Furious 7 (2015).
 After that, Azalea released a series of standalone singles with accompanying music videos and an EP titled Survive the Summer in 2018.

+Iggy Azalea has accumulated 4.2 billion (7 billion together with other collaborators) views on her YouTube channel and 15 of her music videos are Vevo 100 million views certified, and 2 music videos have more than 1 billion views ("Fancy" with Charli XCX & "Problem" with Ariana Grande).